poetic/ember-fryctoria/README.md

 1. !!!
 TODO ? give trashStore localForage Serializer? overwrite this.serializerFor
    in trashStore.
+1. Change all tests to the same format

 1. TODO: think about how to deal with slow internet.
    (Ping?, disadvantage: overhead, not a good predicator of the internet?, really interaction can stil be slow.)